Airlines mine customer data in marketing drive

 He said Ryanair wanted to use information it has on how often people travel, where to and who with, to make targeted offers, such as discounts on weekend breaks to a couple with children once the school holidays are over.

-Tim Clark, president of Dubai-based Emirates [EMIRA.UL], said it was planning a similar strategy.
+Tim Clark, president of Dubai-based Emirates, said it was planning a similar strategy.
 "We will drill and mine the data of every passenger," he said.

 He said knowing more about passengers and being able to track them more efficiently would allow airlines to communicate with passengers in real time.